-Steve Locke (b.1963) was born in Cleveland, OH and lives and works in Brooklyn, NY.
-Spanning painting, drawing, sculpture, and installation, Locke’s practice critically engages with the Western canon to muse on the connections between desire, identity, and violence.
+Steve Locke (b.1963) was born in Cleveland, OH and lives and works in the Hudson Valley, NY.
+Spanning painting, drawing, sculpture, and installation, Locke’s practice critically engages with the Western canon to interrogate the connections between desire, identity, and violence.

 In 2001, Steve Locke received his MFA from the Massachusetts College of Art and Design.
 Extending his commitment to a painting practice, Locke began to seek alternative ways to amplify public engagement around his art, partnering with institutions, municipalities, and even the US Postal Service to reach new audiences.

 Throughout his artistic career, Locke’s work has questioned how we ascribe meaning to portraiture.
 Speaking about the series when you’re a boy…, which he began in 2005, Locke says that he makes “drawings and paintings that explore relationships between and among men.
 The exchange of looks, the privilege of looking and the wish to be seen are positions I explore to reveal the ways men respond, desire, and relate to each other.”

 Other works by Locke imbue portraiture with menace and pain. #Killers (2017–present) presents viewers with skillfully rendered portraits of men and women who have killed Black people.
 These chilling images, in Locke’s words, “direct the viewer to the source of this kind of violence against black people.
 The source is these men and the inchoate, and unnameable whiteness that creates and supports them. … They are killers adrift in the lie of whiteness.”